Arna98/csv-to-mysql/README.md

 # csvtomysql
-Getting bulk information (.csv) from the client and saving some specific data in the database (mysql)
+Getting bulk information (.csv) from the client and creating a database and table based on the type of data received (identifying the type of data) and storing them in the database (mysql)